-(Ord. of 9-7-1999, § 1(4-301))

 Sec.
 6-379.
 Invoices.

 Each distributor, wholesale dealer or manufacturer selling, shipping or delivering wine to any retail dealer or to any establishment having a pouring license in the city, by rail, truck or otherwise, shall make three true and correct copies of invoices of all sales and deliveries made to and for retail dealers in the city.
 One copy shall be delivered to the retail dealer at the time of delivery and one copy shall be retained and preserved by the wholesaler, distributor or manufacturer for a period of 12 months from the date of the sale to the retail dealer.
 The copy so retained shall be subject to inspection by any duly authorized city representative at all reasonable times.